 - Class Ensemble Students form a class ensemble and/or small ensembles and repertoire is chosen by the students, dependent upon individual skills and experience.
-Pieces are rehearsed and performed, and a variety of styles and genres are played over the course. - Solo Performance In the second term of Advanced Music, students are assessed on a solo performance demonstrating their musicianship on their specialist instrument/s. - Composition In small groups, students arrange their own choice of music, performing melody, harmony and basslines for the class - Movie Music Students listen to and analyse music and sound effects from a variety of films.
-Students then choose a short movie in which to create the sound and sound effects for using music technology programs such as MixCraft and also recording original sounds and short compositions.
+Pieces are rehearsed and performed, and a variety of styles and genres are played over the course.
+In the second term of learning, students are assessed on a solo performance demonstrating their musicianship on their specialist instrument/s. - Movie Music Students listen to and analyse music and sound effects from a variety of films.
+Students then choose a piece from a movie to learn aurally in a small group, performing the piece for the class.